-Perhaps the biggest change that is required is how cyber security is viewed.
-It should not be looked at as a problem, but rather as a risk that needs to be managed.
-Having a set of standards and good practices in place can contribute towards making that shift.
+Perhaps the most significant change required is how cyber security is viewed.
+It should not be seen as a problem but rather as a risk that needs to be managed.
+Having a set of standards and good practices in place can contribute to making that shift.

-Cyber Threats are getting more prominent, clever, and intense amidst the rise in remote working and the everyday dependence on connected devices is only aggravating the risks.
+Cyber Threats are becoming more prominent, clever, and intense with the rise in remote working, and our everyday dependence on connected devices is only aggravating the risks.
 Of course, connected devices are here to stay for a long time.
 So, the right way to look at Cyber Threats is by acknowledging that they will remain a part of the system and that we will have to adapt accordingly to keep our digital assets secure.

 What are Cyber Security Threats?

-The term, ‘cyber’, in the 1950s used to refer to cybernetics, which involves the science of understanding the control and movement of machines and animals.
+The term ‘cyber’ in the 1950s was used to refer to cybernetics, which involves the science of understanding the control and movement of machines and animals.
 Later on, it was used to refer to something computerized.
 With the start of the 90s, ‘cyberspace’ became a popular term that referred to a physical space that was believed to exist behind the electronic activities of computing devices.
 It was coined to set the online world as a distinct space.
-Nowadays, everyone likes to think of it as the global network of interdependent IT infrastructures.
+Nowadays, everyone likes to think of it as a global network of interdependent IT infrastructures.

 Types of Cyber Security Threats